 Assumptions and Risks

-The Programme Logframe considered several assumptions/risks, including lasting commitment from the Government for policy, economic stability, continued willingness of ministries to coordinate activities horizontally and vertically, willingness and demonstrated interest of communities to adopt ISLM methods, buy in at all levels to carry out M&E. In addition, as presented in Annex 12, the Programme design considered seven major potential risks to the Programme , including Conflict over unequal land ownership and redistribution, changes in national commitment, erosion of capacity due to HIV/AIDS, shift in funding priorities, commitment to devolve local resource management to the communities, climatic variability, and change in effective demand for SLM products.
+The critical assumptions and risks highlighted in the Programme design and their associated rankings at the time were realistic and could have critically affected Programme implementation.

-The Critical Assumptions and Risks highlighted in the Programme design and their associated rankings at the time were realistic and could have critically affected Programme implementation.
+The Programme Logframe considered several assumptions and risks, including lasting commitment from the Government for policy, economic stability, continued willingness of ministries to coordinate activities horizontally and vertically, willingness and demonstrated interest of communities to adopt ISLM methods, buy-in at all levels to carry out M&E. In addition, as presented in Annex 12, the Programme design considered seven major potential risks to the Programme , including conflict over unequal land ownership and redistribution, changes in national commitment, erosion of capacity due to HIV/AIDS, shift in funding priorities, commitment to devolve local resource management to the communities, climatic variability, and change in effective demand for SLM products.

 Lasting GON commitment for policy change, willingness of line ministries to coordinate, and willingness of communities to adopt ISLM models and methods were critical assumptions.
 Lack of any of these conditions could have seriously jeopardized the programme’s implementation and results.
 However, as can be seen from subsequent sections, commitment at all three levels continued during the implementation period.

 Erosion of capacity due to HIV and climatic variability were ranked as high risks.
 There is no evidence that the Programme activities have been affected by eroded capacity due to HIV.
 However, the result of climatic variability has hampered the progress of Programme activities from time to time, for instance activities under the CCA project were affected by floods.